 But one can not bolt a pipe to the engine and be done with it.
-Even the exhaust is bound by rules based on safety reasoning helping to make sure that the gases are routed away from the cabin and do not create a fire hazard.
+Even the exhaust is bound by rules based on safety reasoning helping to make sure that the gases are properly routed away from the cabin and do not create a fire hazard.

 There are a number of rules developed concerning aircraft exhaust systems and FAA FAR 23.1123 says that:

 (a) Each exhaust system must be fireproof and corrosion-resistant, and must have means to prevent failure due to expansion by operating temperatures.

 (b) Each exhaust system must be supported to withstand the vibration and inertia loads to which it may be subjected in operation.

 (c) Parts of the system connected to components between which relative motion could exist must have means for flexibility.